icme/cme257-advanced-julia/class/class1/worksheet1.md

 ### Arrays

 12. How would you create an array?
 What are some operations you may wish to perform?
 Do array indices begin with 1 or 0?
-13. Create a 10x10 random matrix
+13. Create a 10x10 random matrix A, a 1x10 random vector b, and solve the linear system Ax = b.
 14. Allocate a 3x4 array of Int64 (don't initialize)
 15. Allocate a 3x4 array of Int64, initialized to zero